nicolodalvit/nicolodalvit.github.io/index.md

 <img class="profile-picture" src="pipo.jpg">

-I am a Phd candidate at the Department of Economics at Sciences Po, Paris.
-I am currently writing my thesis under the supervision of Prof. [Jean-Marc Robin](https://sites.google.com/site/jmarcrobin/).

-I am a labor and macro economist with research interests in firm dynamics, labor economics and the evaluation of public policies.
+I am a labor and macro economist with research interests in firm dynamics and labor economics.

+I obtained my PhD in Economics from Sciences Po under the supervision of Prof. [Jean-Marc Robin](https://sites.google.com/site/jmarcrobin/).

+I will be joining the World Bank in September 2020.

 You can download my [CV from here](CV.pdf).

-I will be joining the World Bank in September 2020.

 &nbsp;